Tonghua murders: Initial spree killing

-On the evening of 23 September 2006, at approximately 21:00, Shi, armed with four knives, drove his work truck to Ermi, seeking out the residence of fellow pig farmer and butcher Li Zhenjun, who ran Ermi's slaughterhouse.
-Shi claimed that he had discovered Li making "unfair" charges to contractors in May 2006.
-Li was home alone since his family was out and while Li was outside, Shi killed him, loaded Li's body onto his truck and drove to Tongmei Road near Dalianchuan village, just outside of Ermi, to dump the remains.
+On the evening of 23 September 2006, at approximately 21:00, Shi, armed with four knives, drove his work truck to Ermi, seeking out fellow pig farmer and butcher Li Zhenjun, who ran Ermi's slaughterhouse.
+Shi found Li at the town bar and after an argument, the two men spent the evening playing cards and drinking baijiu with two fellow butchers.
+Shi then convinced the three men to enter his truck for a ride home.
+Shi dropped off the other two butchers without incident before pulling up to Li's residence.
+Outside the house, Shi stabbed Li to death, loaded his body onto the truck and drove to Tongmei Road near Dalianchuan village, just outside of Ermi, to dump the remains.

-Returning to Ermi, Shi bought rat poison, apparently for use in a potential suicide, then went to the house of Wang Yuliang, the deputy director of Ermi's animal husbandry site, who had fined Shi for failing to abide by livestock quarantine regulations.
+Returning to Ermi, Shi bought rat poison, apparently for use in a potential suicide.
+At about 1:30 a.m., he went to the house of Wang Yuliang, the deputy director of Ermi's animal husbandry site, who had fined Shi for failing to abide by livestock quarantine regulations.
 Shi coaxed Wang Yuliang into opening the door by claiming he was there to pay the fine, then attacked Wang and his family inside.
 Shi fatally stabbed Wang, his wife Zhang Lili and Wang's parents.
 Wang Yuliang's brother, Wang Yuhong, intervened by attacking Shi with a shovel, sustaining a stab wound to the abdomen.
 During the fight, Shi was injured in the leg, fleeing after one of his knives broke.
 Wang Yuhong briefly chased after Shi's car before walking to house of the Tang couple across the street, telling them to call the police.
 Wang Yuliang and his father were found dead on the floor, while his mother was lying on a kang bed-stove with the still living Zhang, as well as the couple's three-year-old son.
 Zhang died before the arrival of an ambulance.